Lesson 1: Get Shaking!

 Basics of Computer Science – with Raspberry Shake:

-To effectively utilize Raspberry Shake, students must grasp fundamental concepts of computer science.
+To effectively use the Raspberry Shake, students must grasp fundamental concepts of computer science.
 This lesson will cover these basics, laying the groundwork for future community projects.
 Let’s begin by addressing the question: “What is a computer?”

 For an engaging introduction, consider sharing this informative video from Code.org.